tammerg/Dockerize-MERN/Lesson.md

 ![Failed Connection](./MERN_app_unsolved/images/04-failed_connect.png)

 Aha!
 So you can see when our server tried connecting to our mongo container, the connection was refused.
-More specifically we received: `Connection error failed to connect to server [localhost:27017]` This is because in our current server setup, our server is expecting to connect with MongoDB via `localhost:27017`, but we have changed that designated port in the host to `mongo`.
+More specifically we received: `Connection error failed to connect to server [localhost:27017]` This is because in our current server setup, our server is expecting to connect with MongoDB via `localhost:27017`, but we have changed that designated port in the host to our `mongo` container.
 To fix this, let's navigate to `MERN_app_unsolved/server/db/index.js` and change the line that reads:

 ```js
 .connect('mongodb://localhost:27017/cinema', { useNewUrlParser: true })